Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Photo acknowledgement – RV Life.

-Now don’t get crazy with the exceptions.
-Sure, there are plenty of variations where one production vehicle will struggle, and another won’t.
-There are also crazy folks that take nearly stock 4×4’s where they probably should not.
-Let’s just use these 3 categories as a general perspective as we consider the build of an offroad trailer.
+Now don’t get crazy with exceptions.
+Sure, there are plenty of variations where one vehicle will struggle, and another will not.
+There are also crazy folks that take nearly stock 4x4s where they probably should not.
+(I have, too.)
+We can use these 3 categories as a general perspective as we consider the build for an offroad trailer.

 Ground Clearance For An Offroad Trailer